rtoal/graph-stringify/README.md

 ## Usage

-### stringify(obj)
+### stringify(obj, keyProperty)

-Accepts a single object argument.
+`obj` is the object to stringify. `keyProperty` is the property of the object that serves as its “type” for pretty printing.
+If omitted, the object’s constructor’s name is used.

 Basic primitives such as `undefined`, `null`, numbers, bigints, booleans, strings, and symbols are ignored when passed directly to this function.

 If an object is received, its object graph is written with one node per line.
-Each line contains the node’s constructor name followed by a list of its properties in `name=value` format.
+Each line contains the node’s type followed by a list of its properties in `name=value` format.
 Non-object values are output in place with `util.inspect`, function values are output as `<Function>`, and object values (including arrays) are written in subsequent lines and referred to by a reference number.

 ### Examples

+When invoked without the `keyProperty` argument:

 <table>
 <tr><th>Source string</th><th>Stringified</th></tr>